farrelleoin93/12-acres-beer/README.md

 ### Colours
 - I decided to use orange (#f9931e) for the navbar, footer and throughout the website, I chose this colour as I felt that it worked well the colour of the beer in the hero image.
-- For most of the buttons on this s ite i used both bootstraps border-dark class and also a custom border-orange which uses the same orange (#f9931e) that is used throughout the site.
+- For most of the buttons on this site I used both Bootstraps border-dark class and also a custom border-orange which uses the same orange (#f9931e) that is used throughout the site.
-- The background of the website is also white.
+- The main background of the website is white.
 - Any text that is on the orange background is white as I felt they worked well together.
 - I chose black test to be used on any white background .